Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Method

 Combining Equations~\eqref{eq:hb_expectation_pseq} and~\eqref{eq:hb_variance_pseq}, the MSE of the DBB estimator under non-stationary rewards is

 In contrast, the MSE of the point estimator depends only on the current reward distribution

 and is therefore more prone to high variance, especially in low-sample settings.

-The bias of the DBB estimator becomes smaller when the underlying reward probabilities evolve gradually, as past values $\{p_k\}_{k<\tau}$ remain close to the current $p_\tau$.
-In contrast, the variance depends on both the discount factor $\lambda$ and the number of rollouts $N$.
-On the other hand, the point estimator relies solely on $p_\tau$ and is therefore more susceptible to high variance, particularly in low-sample settings.
-Considering these factors, we empirically evaluate the resulting MSE and present the findings in Section~\ref{sec:mse_analysis}.
+The bias of the DBB estimator becomes smaller when the underlying reward probabilities evolve gradually, as past values $\{p_k\}_{k<\tau}$ remain close to the current $p_\tau$, while its variance is jointly controlled by the discount factor $\lambda$ and the number of rollouts $N$.
+Whether the DBB estimator achieves a lower MSE than the point estimator therefore depends on the relative magnitudes of bias and variance, which we empirically evaluate in Section~\ref{sec:mse_analysis}.